BryanMui1/stuff-plus/README.md

 - ~~Calculate basic stuff-plus~~
 - ~~Reformat data structures to suit stuff-plus models for all pitch types~~
 - ~~Look into different ways to train models~~
-- Reformat: partition data after apply normalizations
+- Reformat: partition data after applying normalization
 - EDA: Correlation matrix, pairs plots, check assumptions
-- Normalize the predictor criterion(CSW+)
+- spin axis normalization
-- count normalization
+- Count normalization
-- Normalize induced vertical break
+- induced vertical break normalization
 - approach angle normalization based on location
-- spin axis normalization
 - batter quality normalization
+- Fix the predictor criterion(CSW+)

+Random ideas:

+- What if we trained a model that would predict ExitSpeed, Angle, Direction, HitSpinRate for even the ball pitches, and if that model generalizes well with stuff to be able to impute hit characteristics for even the balls thrown?